godmode99/test_gptapi_trade/README.md

 If your broker uses different symbol names, adjust the `SYMBOL_MAP` dictionary inside `src/gpt_trader/cli/lastest_signal_to_mt5.py` to map between the signal prefix and the actual MT5 symbol.
+The sender uses the `risk_per_trade` value from the config when provided.

 ## Backtesting